thunderrabbit/hi.robnugen.com/README.md

-Registration page for a simple CRM
+Authentication for a simple CRM

 Don't touch it until this README looks reasonable.